Ayushma00/breastcancer_prediction/README.md

 # breastcancer_prediction
-##this project is used to predict wheather the patient is suffering from Malient or Benign.
+## This project is used to predict whether the patient is suffering from Malient or Benign.
-##I have used all the possible techniques like logistic regression, SVM,Neural.
+## I have used all the possible techniques like logistic regression, SVM, Neural.